 The BCO Fund aims to keep current small businesses owned by Black, Indigenous, and people of color in Seattle neighborhoods, create a pathway for securing commercial real estate for businesses that have been displaced or unable to establish a business in Seattle due to the rising costs of commercial rents, build businessowners’ financial security and economic independence, and increase business income and value by providing owners long-term stability and control.

-The BCO Fund is a collaboration betweenthe City of Seattle’s Office of Economic Development (OED) and the (NDC).
+The BCO Fund is a collaboration betweenthe City of Seattle’s Office of Economic Development (OED) and the (Grow America).
 It is still in its pilot phase and isactively seeking project ideas.

 The Fund is looking for affordable commercial projects that meet key community and business objectives, such as integrating ground floor commercial into the neighborhood, providing culturally relevant goods and services, and supporting business sustainability and growth for women, LGBTQ+, Black, Indigenous, and other business owners of color.
 Projects will be prioritized for consideration based on the investment criteria and the project’s stated community benefit.

 I recommend La Union Studio all the time.
 They are easy to work with, it felt like a collaboration the entire time, they listen to your wants and desires and really do a great job of incorporating them as well as their own styles to make it incredible.